mohangrewal101/Workout-AI-Planner/README.md

 - 🎨 UI improvements and animations
 - 📸 Add more exercises with visual coverage
 - 🛠️ Add more testing
+- ❔ Add multiple muscle groups in one search

 ### Long-Term